hirmes/devnotes/devnotes.md

 	$ git add .
 	$ git commit -m "Message"

+or just

+	$ git commit -a -m "Message"

 ### Push to remote (github)

 First time only (set up link to remote):